BriqueDeckard/CodinGame_Solutions_JAVA/KAFKA/README.md

 - point to point
 - publish sbscribe (--> most of the messaging patterns)

+Permet de centraliser et de paralleliser le traitement des messages.
+Traitement asynchrone -->

+### Message Broker Use Case
+The developers face the problem of successful data exchange.
+Imagine you have your own application.
+For example, it's an online store.
+So, you permanently work in your technological scope, and one day you need to make the application interact with other apps.
+Previously, you would use simple "end points" for machine to machine communication.
+But nowadays we have special message brokers.
+They make the process of data exchange simple and reliable.
+These tools use different protocols that determine the message format.
+The protocols show how the message should be transmitted, processed, and consumed.

 ### Point to Point messaging system:

 In a point to point system, messages are persisted in a queue.
 One, or more consumers can consume the messages in the queue, but a particular message can be consumed by a maximum of ONE consumer only.